-International Student Conversation Group is a place where students can learn new ways to cope with challenges of living in a new cultural environment, find support for living away from home, and discuss concerns about language, friendships, and customs, etc. The group is led by Scott Liu from the University Counseling Services.
-Please contact Dr. Scott Liu at (319)-335-7294, or email: email@example.com.
+International Student Conversation Group is a place where students can learn new ways to cope with challenges of living in a new cultural environment, find support for living away from home, and discuss concerns about language, friendships, and customs, etc. The group is led by University Counseling Services.
+Please contact them for more information.

 People (even native speakers of English) who are deeply committed to improving their ability to speak English in public will want to consider joining one of the three Toastmasters clubs in Iowa City.
 Toastmasters is a non-profit educational organization that teaches public speaking and leadership skills through a worldwide network of meeting locations.
 The organization has more than 292,000 memberships in more than 14,350 clubs in 122 countries.
 Members meet weekly to give presentations and critique others’ presentations in a friendly, supportive atmosphere.
 People interested in the possibility of joining can go to a meeting and observe.

 The Old Capitol Club meets from 5:45 to 6:45 pm on Tuesdays at the Congregational United Church of Christ, Rockwood Hall, at the corner of Jefferson and Clinton, downtown Iowa City.
 Please see http://164.toastmastersclubs.org/ for more information.

 The Affirmationist Club meets from 5:30-6:30 pm Mondays @ the Unitarian Universalist Society Church, at Gilbert Street and Iowa Avenue.
 Please see http://1209.toastmastersclubs.org/ for more information.